AnnabelPerry/slim-selection-simulations/README.md

 		Parameter file which, when inputted to simulate.sh, runs Model 2.1 with directional selection on a single standing variant

+	Model2.2Control_ParameterFile.txt
+		Parameter file which, when inputted to simulate.sh, runs Model 2.2 without directional selection

+	Model2.2Experimental_ParameterFile.txt
+		Parameter file which, when inputted to simulate.sh, runs Model 2.2 with directional selection on a single de novo variant

 	Model3Control_ParameterFile.txt
 		Parameter file which, when inputted to simulate.sh, runs Model 3 without directional selection